-- 1.5 liters of water (this is what they officially recommend – take more if you think you’ll need it)
+- 1.5 litres of water (this is what they officially recommend – take more if you think you’ll need it)

 - gloves and hat (or well-fitted hood on your jacket).
-Gloves are important if you need to steady yourself
+Gloves are vital if you need to steady yourself

 - sun protection